 - Reboot the Galaxy S6/S6 Edge

 So you will need to have root access to the Galaxy S6/S6 Edge so follow those tutorials if you need help with that.
 If you can’t root it with CF AutoRoot then PingPong Root is the tool that will help.
 So, once you root, I would recommend that you install a custom recovery on the Galaxy S6.
-Once you have that set up, then I would recommend that you create your first Nandroid backup of the Galaxy S6 with TWRP or whatever custom recovery that you chose to go with.
+Once you have that setup, then I would recommend that you create your first Nandroid backup of the Galaxy S6 with TWRP or whatever custom recovery that you chose to go with.
 I just want you to have a backup that can be restored from just in case something goes wrong or if you don’t like the changes we’re making here today.

 I’ve tested this and it works for me, but it might be slightly different on your variant or you might make a mistake during the edit of the file.
 Either way, you should always have a Nandroid backup before you make tweaks like this to your Galaxy S6.
 So once all that has been done, go ahead and install a root explorer application.
 I recommend ES File Explorer because it’s the one I’ve been using for years and it has all of the features that I need out of a file explorer.
 After you install it though, you’ll need to enable the root feature and after you enable it, you’ll be prompted by SuperSU asking whether or not you want it to have root access.
 Confirm this and then we can proceed.

 You’ll want to browse to the /system/usr/keylayout directory from within ES File Explorer(or your root explorer of choice).
 When you get here, you’ll see a file toward the top called Generic.kl and we want to edit it.
-So in ES File Explorer you need to tap on that file and then tell the application that you want to view it as a text file.
-Once you are viewing the contents of this file, go into edit mode like I mention in the guide above and then you’ll want to read through the file contents.
-For me, I found the following keys that I needed to comment out(by comment out, I mean put a pound sign in front of the line) – 127, 139, 158, 172 and 254.
+So in ES File Explorer, you need to tap on that file and then tell the application that you want to view it as a text file.
+Once you are viewing the contents of this file, go into edit mode as I mentioned in the guide above and then you’ll want to read through the file contents.
+For me, I found the following keys that I needed to comment out(by comment out, I mean to put a pound sign in front of the line) – 127, 139, 158, 172 and 254.
 Each of these keys had the name Home, Back, Menu or App Switch labeled so I commented all of them out.
 However, these could be different for you, just make sure that you read through the file and get them all.

 Once those keys are changed, then you can tap the back arrow button at the top left of the screen and ES File Explorer will ask if you want to save this file.
 Confirm the save and then reboot your Galaxy S6/S6 Edge.
 However, be ready to not have any functionality out of those buttons when you reboot.
 Pressing the Back button, the Home button or the Recents/Multitasking buttons will not do anything here.
-You could leave the keys that say “Home” alone and then the home button would still have functionality, if this is something that you would be interested in.
+You could leave the keys that say “Home” alone and then the home button would still have functionality if this is something that you would be interested in.

 If this tutorial helped you in any way, please consider donating via PayPal, Patreon, Cryptocurrency, or GoFundMe.
 If you can't afford to donate then sharing this on social networks such as Facebook, Twitter, XDA, forums, etc. will also help a lot.
 I would also appreciate suggestions for Android tips and tutorials that you would like to see in the future.